mlafeldt/chef-runner/README.md

     $ chef-runner -H example.local

-*Technical note: A future version of chef-runner might use `vagrant ssh-config` to get the SSH settings of a Vagrant machine and then cache them somewhere, see [GitHub pull request].*

 ### Use with Vim

 As a matter of fact, I primarily wrote chef-runner for use with Vim.
 Instead of